jsteenbeeke/jsteenbeeke.github.io/recruiters/checklist.md

 If you answer **no** to **any** question you can stop right there and not bother contacting me.

-1. The current date is before the 2nd of August 2022 (after that you can consider this list outdated)
+1. The current date is before the 1st of October 2022 (after that you can consider this list outdated)
 2. You are employed by the company that wants to hire me (i.e. they pay your salary, not your invoices)
 3. The company that wants to hire me is located in central Twente (i.e. I can walk or bike there), or wants me to work fully remote (forever)
 4. The job title is cooler than "Senior Software Developer"